GLOBAL MARKETS-Stocks inch higher as new coronavirus cases fall

 Powell also said he is closely monitoring the coronavirus in China, because it could lead to disruptions that affect the global economy.
 Chinese firms and factories are struggling to get back to work after the extended Lunar New Year holiday.
 Some companies say they need loans and are laying off workers as supply chains for global firms from car manufacturers to smartphone makers ruptured.

-The yen traded at 109.82 versus the greenback, on course for its third day of decline, while the Swiss franc held steady at 0.9755 against the dollar.
-(Editing by Sam Holmes)
+In the onshore market, the yuan held steady at 6.9685 per dollar.
+The yen traded at 109.87 versus the greenback, on course for its third day of decline, while the Swiss franc held steady at 0.9751 against the dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)